Perchitti/Perchitti_Lauren_SolutionsEngineer_031019/project.md

 			 end

-	*Feel free to setup your Vagrantfile however you please*
+	*Optional: Feel free to setup your Vagrantfile however you please*

  6. Save the file

- 7. Create a new file in your directory: [HOSTNAME]/bootstrap.sh
+ 7. Create a new file in your directory [HOSTNAME]/bootstrap.sh

 		#COPY AND PASTE THIS CODE INTO YOUR FILE